 16 East Chang'an Avenue, Dongcheng District, Beijing, China.

 Emperor Qinshihuang's Mausoleum Site Museum is all about the first unifier of China.
-The museum contains two parts, referring to Museum of Terracotta Warriors and Horses, along with the newly built Qinshihuang's Mausoleum Site Park (Lishan Garden).
+The museum contains two parts, referring to the Museum of Terracotta Warriors and Horses, along with the newly built Qinshihuang's Mausoleum Site Park (Lishan Garden).
 Both of them are filled with amazement!

 Museum of Terracotta Warriors and Horses